Listen to me. How to convert your blog post into a podcast.

 @Bob: Thanks for those links!
 I’m thinking the ‘skip parts of post’ tags and the PodNova ‘claim’ tag will work swimmingly together.
 And I love the concept of streaming the *entire* feed.

-I did try the Wordpress button plugin for a bit, but wasn’t pleased at the size of it in my layout.
+I did try the WordPress button plugin for a bit, but wasn’t pleased at the size of it in my layout.
 I will likely revisit that in the near future.

 Know this post is older, but I wanted to say thanks for sharing this idea.
 I’ve been looking to get a podcast going for a couple of my blogs and this seems fairly painless for someone not all that technical.
 Thanks again!